InfiniteEndeavours/Portfolio-Site/README.md

 3. Enter your terminal and change to the directory you wish to work in.

-4. Enter `git clone` into the terminal and then paste the URl from step 2.
+4. Enter `git clone` into the terminal and then paste the URL from step 2.

 `$ git clone https://github.com/InfiniteEndeavours/Portfolio-Site`

-5. Press enter and the repoistory will be cloned to your local device.
+5. Press enter and the repository will be cloned to your local device.

 `$ git clone https://github.com/InfiniteEndeavours/Portfolio-Site
 Cloning into 'Portfolio-Site'...